 Why don't you give back the money?

-I think it would be a great gesture.
+I think it would be a great gesture because she takes a tremendous amount of money.

 I was in a little Haiti the other day in Florida, and I want to tell you they hate the Clintons because what's happened in Haiti with the Clinton Foundation is a disgrace.

-As far as Japan and other countries, we are being ripped off by everybody in the road.
+As far as Japan and other countries, we are being ripped off by everybody in the world.

 We're defending other countries.